enketo/enketo-express/README.md

 Enketo was initiated in 2009 by Martijn van de Rijdt as a web-based alternative or complement to [ODK Collect](https://docs.getodk.org/collect-intro/).
 It has become a core component of the ODK ecosystem and been adopted by several organizations beyond that ecosystem.

-As of 2022, Enketo is maintained by [Trevor Schmidt](https://github.com/eyelidlessness/) and [the ODK team](https://getodk.org/about/team.html).
+As of 2022, Enketo is maintained by the [ODK team](https://getodk.org/about/team.html) (primarily [Trevor Schmidt](https://github.com/eyelidlessness/)).
 Martijn continues to provide advice and continuity.
 The ODK project sets priorities in collaboration with its [Technical Advisory Board](https://getodk.org/about/ecosystem.html).

 Our current primary goals are: